Recap / Kim Possible S 1 E 17 The Twin Factor

 - The Punishment Is the Crime: After the mind control chips are fried, Kim decides not to bother capturing Drakken, since he'll be punished "ten times worse" when Shego catches up to him.

-- This Banana Is Armed: When the Tweebs announce that they have a silicon phase disruptor, Drakken is nervous for a moment, but then scoffs — he assumes that a real silicon phase disruptor is a refrigerator-sized device (like the one seen earlier in Bortle's lab).
-However, the Tweebs built a hand-sized version, which they use to remotely fry the mind control chips.
+- This Banana is Armed: When the Tweebs announce that they have a silicon phase disruptor, Drakken is nervous for a moment, but then figures that they're just bluffing — Drakken assumes that a real silicon phase disruptor would have to be the size of a refrigerator (like the one seen earlier in Dr. Bortle's lab).
+However, Kim's brothers were able to build a smaller version of it (one that can fit in someone's hand so that it's easier to carry around), which they use to remotely fry the mind control chips.

 - With My Hands Tied: Ron managed to briefly evade Kim and Shego with his hands tied, then maneuvers so that one of Shego's attacks takes off the ropes.